PaulGalinsky/weather-traversy-media/README.md

 # WeatherTraversyMedia
-This is an updated WeatherJS API project, from the Traversy Media Modern JavaScript From The Beginning course.
-It uses an alternate API, provided by openweathermap.org as the API used in the lectures has closed down.
+I'm sharing this updated WeatherJS API project, from the Traversy Media Modern JavaScript From The Beginning course, because the API used in the lectures has closed down.
+This version uses an alternate API, provided by openweathermap.org.

 Please do register for your own API key, don't just re-use mine, as there are only 60 API calls available per minute on a free subscription!
 Note that once you've requested an API key, it will take around an hour for it to be emailed to you.
 Your key should be inserted into line 3 of weather.js (this.apiKey = 'xxxxxxxx';)